Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-This collaborative approach ensures that training regulations reflect real-world needs while protecting the interests of both trainees and employers.

 ---

 ### 🏛️ Stakeholders: The Government

 --{{0}}--
-The government provides the overall framework and support for the dual VET system.
+The government provides the overall framework and support for the dual VET system.The government's role is to ensure accessibility, quality, and continuous improvement of the system.

 <div style="background-color: #e1f5fe; padding: 20px; border-radius: 10px; border-left: 5px solid #03a9f4;">